opencivicdata/docs.opencivicdata.org/intro.rst

 - code for scraping information on people, organizations, and organizations (`pupa <https://github.com/opencivicdata/pupa>`_)
 - code to validate the resulting json data (`larvae <https://github.com/opencivicdata/larvae>`_)
-- a web-based adminstrative interface for editing and manually editing the same data (`anthropod <https://github.com/opencivicdata/anthropod>`_)
+- a web-based adminstrative interface for manually editing the same data (`anthropod <https://github.com/opencivicdata/anthropod>`_)
-- a set of unique "OCD" identifiers for political geography divisions within the United States and Canada (`ocd-division-ids <https://github.com/opencivicdata/ocd-division-ids>`_)
+- a set of unique identifiers for political geography divisions within the United States and Canada (`ocd-division-ids <https://github.com/opencivicdata/ocd-division-ids>`_)
 - a google group where these and other equally exciting topics are discussed in exuisite detail (open-civic-data@googlegroups.com)
-- a web service for querying the hierarchy of OCD division IDs (`locust <https://github.com/opencivicdata/locust>`_)
+- a web service for querying the hierarchy of political geography division IDs (`locust <https://github.com/opencivicdata/locust>`_)
 - an API for all the resulting data (`imago <https://github.com/opencivicdata/imago>`_)
 - repositories of municipal scrapers for cities in the United States (`municipal-scrapers-us <https://github.com/opencivicdata/municipal-scrapers-us>`_) and Canada (`municipal-scrapers-us <https://github.com/opencivicdata/municipal-scrapers-ca>`_)
 - and, of course, these lovely docs as well (`municipal-scrapers-docs <https://github.com/opencivicdata/municipal-scrapers-docs>`_).